elevien/math166/index.md

 **Attendence**: The course meets twice a week and attendance is mandatory.

 **Grading**:
- Your grade will be based on the following assignments [SUBJECT TO CHANGE DEPENDING ON ENROLLMENT]:
+ Your grade will be based on the following assignments (NOTE: this is subject to change depending on enrollment):
   <ul>
     <li> Paper summary (40%) </li>
     <li> Paper presentations (30%)   </li>